-A laser cutter like 3D Universe‘s Dremel LC40 or the FLUX line of laser cutters can help you make jewelry that is functionally sound, aesthetically appealing, and professional looking.
+A laser cutter like 3D Universe‘s FLUX line of laser cutters can help you make jewelry that is functionally sound, aesthetically appealing, and professional looking.
 Here are more benefits of using a laser cutter for your jewelry making.

 1. Ability to create unique designs

 Among the main advantage of laser cutters is the ability to create unique shapes and custom engraved parts.
 Whatever shape and design you want, laser cutting helps you achieve it.
 Whether you want circle monograms, name necklaces, pendants, intricate patterns, or interlocking monograms, they are a laser cut away.

 If you are in the jewelry making business, you need to create unique pieces that appeal to customers and differentiate you from competitors.
 A laser cutter allows you to meet the two objectives effortlessly.
 All you need is to be creative, and the laser cutter does the rest.

 The FLUX laser cutters can be used on a wide variety of different materials.
 You can use acrylics, wood, rubber, glass, paper, bone, felt, cork, anodized aluminum, leather, cardboard, a variety of fabrics and more.
 Regardless of the material you use, you are assured of efficiency, flexibility, and high accuracy.

 3. Negligible risks of material contamination and deformation